Anbe Sivam: Legacy

 There's only one artiste in the whole Universe (!).
 It's Kamal Hassan.
 Without him there's no cinema.
 Have you watched Anbe Sivam?

-— – Actor Nagesh in an interview with Malathi Rangarajan of The Hindu on whom he considered to be "the best actor".
+— Actor Nagesh in an interview with Malathi Rangarajan of The Hindu on whom he considered to be "the best actor".

 Following its release, Anbe Sivam has attained cult status in Tamil cinema and receives re-runs on television channels.
 When the film was in post-production, Haasan revealed to film critic and journalist Subhash K. Jha that he was impressed with Madhavan's enthusiasm and performance during the making of the film, subsequently signing him to appear as the protagonist in his production venture, Nala Damayanthi (2003).
+In 2025, Anbe Sivam was selected as one of the 25 best Indian films of the 21st century by The Hollywood Reporter India.

 Baradwaj Rangan wrote that Anbe Sivam was "leagues ahead of the average Tamilwhy, even Indianfilm", though he felt that "the masses were unwilling to accept the experimental nature of the film", while talking about the film's box office failure.
 During his acceptance speech after winning the Vijay Award for Best Director in 2010 for Naan Kadavul (2009), director Bala revealed that a scene in Anbe Sivam where Haasan says to Madhavan, "when we love others unconditionally without any expectation, we become Gods", inspired him to make his film.
 Bala also made a reference to Anbe Sivam in his 2003 film, Pithamagan, in a scene where Suriya's character goes for a screening of the film with his friends.
 A dialogue told by Haasan to Madhavan, "Do you know what a tsunami is?
 Periya alai illa ... malai."
 (It's not just a big wave ... it's a mountain) also attained popularity.